The Need

 What was found?

-This knowledge is recorded on a new 1:50,000 geology map of NTS 093L/13.
-The potential for undiscovered copper, silver, and molybdenum deposits in west-central BC is high and this map will provide an invaluable tool for on-the-ground mineral exploration activities.
+The project results are recorded on a 1:50,000 geology map of NTS 093L/13.
+The potential for undiscovered copper, silver and molybdenum deposits is high and this map and report provide an invaluable tool for on-the-ground mineral exploration activities and decision-making.